The random walk on the random connection model: Abstract

 \section{Abstract}

 We study the behavior of the random walk in a continuum independent long-range percolation model, in which two given vertices $x$ and $y$ are connected with probability that asymptotically behaves like $|x-y|^{-\alpha}$ with $\alpha>d$, where $d$ denotes the dimension of the underlying Euclidean space.
-Focus is on the random connection model in which the vertex set is given by the realization of a homogeneous Poisson point process.
-We show that this random graph exhibits the same properties as classical discrete long-range percolation models studied in \cite{B} with regard to recurrence and transience of the random walk.
-We fully characterize recurrence and give sufficient conditions for transience, which in particular verifies a conjecture in \cite{HHJ} for this graph.
+More precisely, focus is on the random connection model in which the vertex set is given by the realization of a homogeneous Poisson point process.
+We show that this random graph exhibits the same properties as classical discrete long-range percolation models studied in \cite{B} with regard to recurrence and transience of the random walk. {The recurrence results are valid for every intensity of the Poisson point process while the transience results hold for large enough intensity.} Moreover, we address a question which is related to a conjecture in \cite{HHJ} for this graph.

-\keywords{Percolation, random graphs, long-range percolation, random connection model, Poisson process, random walk in random environment, recurrence, transience} \subjclass[2010]{Primary 05C81; Secondary 05C80, 60K35, 60G55, 82B20.}
+\keywords{Percolation, random graphs, long-range percolation, random connection model, Poisson process, random walk in random environment, recurrence, transience} \subjclass[2020]{Primary 05C81; Secondary 05C80, 60K35, 60G55, 82B20.}

 \baselineskip=18pt